Contributing To The Delinquency Of A Minor

 Sentencing In A Douglas County Court For Contributing To The Delinquency Of A Minor

 A violation of Contributing to the Delinquency of a Minor law located at C.R.S.
-18-6-701, is a Class 4 felony.
+18-6-701, is either a class 1 misdemeanor or a class 4 felony.
 This level of felony makes the defendant qualified for a possible prison sentence from two to six years, plus parole.
 Many courts in Douglas County, Parker and Castle Rock will consider probation for a first-time offense, if the circumstances are minor.
 For a violation which posed a risk of serious bodily injury to another person, such as a child driving drunk, a parent could get some jail time.
 If the injury was serious, such as a shooting, there is a good chance the parent or other adult furnishing a gun to a teenager would go to prison.

 Probation Sentence For Contributing To The Delinquency Of A Minor In Arapahoe County, Colorado

 A probation sentence is valuable in Arapahoe County for a defendant who seeks to avoid incarceration, but the type of conviction is critical to a person’s future.
 Permanent felony convictions will prevent security clearances and employment with national businesses.
 The statute defining Contributing to the Delinquency of a Minor, C.R.S.
 18-6-701, even requires a court to notify the Colorado Department of Education once a person is convicted if that person is an employee of a school district.
 See our Sentencing Questions and Answers for more information.
 Our Aurora and Englewood criminal defense lawyers have defended hundreds of clients and protected their employability.

 Adams County Contributing To The Delinquency Of A Minor – Right To Remain Silent